thrly/tempest-zmk/README.md

 - In the above 'How to...', skip the fork (steps 1−6) and just download the latest firmware.zip from the latest release.
 - Follow the above guide (step 7) for flashing each side of the keyboard.

-## TODO

-TODO: submit PR to ZMK to add Tempest board to the in-tree list of keyboards/shields